HugoBlox/hugo-blox-builder/archetypes/publication.md

 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []

-# License information (optional)
-#   Setting `openaccess = true` will add an Open Access logo beside each publication.
-openaccess = false
-#  If you would like to specify the open license used, you may do so, otherwise, "Open Access" will appear on the publication details page.
-# license = ""

 # Links (optional).
 url_pdf = ""
 url_preprint = ""